Division of Diversity, Equity and Inclusion

 Multicultural Resource Center

-The Multicultural Resource Center (MRC) is a home away from home that offers resources, initiatives and events designed to increase acceptance, awareness and understanding of identity and cultural diversity, their significance in the advancement of all fields of endeavor and in navigating our world.
+A space of support that offers resources, initiatives and events designed to increase acceptance, awareness and understanding of identity and cultural diversity.

 UDiversity Educational Institute